SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/named-autowiring.md

-# Named Autowiring & Scoped HttpClient
+# Named Autowiring & The Autowire Attribute

 In `MixRepository`, it would be cool if we didn't need to specify the host name when we make the HTTP request.
 Like, it'd be great if that were preconfigured